avkcode/container-tools/README.rst

    bash tools/create-debian-rootfs.sh

 It should produce ``firecracker-rootfs.ext4`` and ``vmlinux`` files. ``vm-config.json`` is used for VM boot options.
-If you want to compile custom Kernel use ``tools\download-and-build-kernel.sh`` script.
+If you want to compile custom Kernel use ``tools/download-and-build-kernel.sh`` script.

 2. Configure networking: